-The UMU ATP does not support unsupervised clinical experiences nor are they considered part of the athletic training student's clinical educational experience.
-Athletic training students may not represent themselves as an athletic training of their clinical experience.
-However, there may be unplanned times that an athletic training student is briefly unsupervised.
+The UMU ATP does not support unsupervised clinical field experiences nor are they considered part of the ATSs clinical educational experience.
+ATSs may not represent themselves as an AT or perform athletic training duties outside of their clinical experience.
+However, there may be unplanned times that an ATS is briefly unsupervised.
 During these uncommon times, ATS will not engage in athletic training activities.
 At any time, should an ATS find him/herself in an unsupervised situation he/she understands that he/she has the opportunity to act as a voluntary first aid provider, and can only provide first aid services, which will be viewed as non-compulsory.
 This voluntary opportunity may be refused by the ATS at any time.
 This refusal will have no detrimental effect on the athletic training student's clinical education.
-As part of the matriculation process, all ATS will read, understand and sign the Code of Conduct agreement (Appendix C), which includes unsupervised situations, prior to being allowed to perform athletic training clinical experiences.
+As part of the matriculation process, all ATS will read, understand and sign the Code of Conduct agreement (Appendix C), which includes unsupervised situations, prior to being allowed to perform athletic training clinical field experiences.

-GUIDELINES FOR STUDENTS IN UMU ATP AND CLINICAL EXPERIENCES
+GUIDELINES FOR STUDENTS IN UMU ATP AND CLINICAL FIELD EXPERIENCES